pau1a/Transcrypt/main.md

 Change logs describe what altered and why it matters for customers.
 Incidents feed directly into documentation and future updates so that fixes, not repetition, become the habit.

-> **Looking ahead:** As the Transcrypt Platform expands, broader frameworks such as NIS2, GDPR, ISO 27001, and IEC 62443 will be added as configurable rule-packs rather than parallel systems.
+> **Looking ahead:** As the Transcrypt Platform expands, broader frameworks such as NIS2, GDPR, ISO 27001, and IEC 62443 will be introduced as additional product surfaces under `/app/{product}`, using the same authenticated runtime boundary.

 ---